Aldenham

 In the Index of Multiple Deprivation, the ward of Aldenham East was ranked the least deprived ward out of 8414 in England, while Aldenham West also featured among the least deprived three per cent in the country.
-Radlett forms the eastern part of the civil parish.

 History

-For most of recorded history Aldenham was administered together with the nearby settlement of Radlett (or at least, the western part of that village), which until the modern era was of comparable size.
+The parish of Aldenham historically had two main settlements, being Aldenham itself where the parish church is located, and Radlett on Watling Street, one of the main roads in the area.
+The two settlements were of comparable size until the modern era.
+Since Radlett railway station opened in 1868 Radlett has grown to be significantly larger than Aldenham village, but it remains part of the parish.
+Aldenham Parish Council has its offices in Radlett.
+The parish also includes Letchmore Heath.

 In 1086 in the Domesday Book, Aldenham parish appears to have straddled the boundary of two ancient hundreds: Danish Hundred (East of North Watford, North of Patchetts Green) and St Albans Hundred (South of Hanstead).
 The Domesday surveyors were recording a property ownership dispute that had been ongoing for three centuries regarding heavily forested land.

 The Church of St John the Baptist in Aldenham village is seven hundred and fifty years old and there is good reason to believe that an earlier Saxon church stood on the site.

 After the Reformation the lands were sold off to the highest bidders and Aldenham is probably smaller today than it was 500 years ago.

 In 1940, a German air attack damaged stained glass and removed the "Hertfordshire Spike" – the spire on the top of the tower.
 Restoration work was completed in 1951.

 Both the church and the village have been used in many films, advertisements and television programmes, being within easy travelling distance of Elstree Studios.
 These have included the film Confessions of a Window Cleaner, BBC television series Pathfinders, and the Coldplay music video for "Life in Technicolor II", to name but a few.

 Although it gave its name to the Aldenham Bus Works owned by London Transport, Aldenham Works was actually located at nearby Elstree.